AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/visualization/INTERNALS.md

 ```

 Every time an input property is updated the component is rerendered.
+And React normally also rerenders a component whenever its parent rerenders.
 To easily do this and *react* to changes of properties react provides states:

 ```tsx